flouthoc/PerceptRon/README.md

 # Neural Network01: PerceptRon

 Implementation of simplest neuron i.e Rosenblatt Perceptron Model.
-Following codebase will demonstrate a perceptron of learning basic <strong>logic gates e.g AND , OR, NAND and a simple personality classifier on the bases of height and weight.
+Following codebase will demonstrate a perceptron of learning basic <strong>logic gates e.g AND , OR, NAND and a simple personality classifier on the bases of height and weight.</strong>

 ### Please read any of the examples and then dig into perceptron.h.